MarcoPelazza/ACTAM_project_Thrillizy/README.md

 ### Const: `position`
 This constant is an array of arrays which contains all the notes positions
 ### Const: `th`
-This is an object `JSON` which contains all the information about trills.
+This is an `JSON` which contains all the information about trills.
 ### Function: `run`

-The `run` function determines whether to generate a thrill or a single note based on the `isthrill` parameter.
-If it is true, it generates a thrill based on the specified superior (`sup1`, `sup2`) or inferior (`inf1`, `inf2`) flags.
-Otherwise, it generates a single note.
+The `run` function determines whether to display a thrill or a single note based on the `isthrill` parameter.
+If it is true, it find the correct thrill based on the specified superior (`sup1`, `sup2`) or inferior (`inf1`, `inf2`) flags.
+Otherwise, it find the single corresponding note.

 ![Alt text](staffImages/run.png)

 When the function `run(index,isThrill, sup1, sup2, inf1, inf2)` is runned there are two possible results:
-* `isThrill===True` returns the trill
+* `isThrill===True` ==> returns the trill
-* `isThrill===False` returns the corresponding single note position
+* `isThrill===False`==> returns the corresponding single note position

 ### Function: `choose`

 The `choose` function updates the state of thrill selection, toggles the thrill mode, and updates the background color of the related buttons.
-It then calls the `run` function to generate the selected note or thrill and starts or stops the tuner based on the current state.
+It then calls the `run` function to return the selected note or thrill and starts or stops the tuner based on the current state.

 ![Alt text](staffImages/choose.png)